ashishagarwal2023/freegpt.js.org/README.md

 > **Why we just care about the AJAX?** Listen, you can simply do your client's fetch requests using AJAX when the user comes to chat, and its simple when using pure HTML-JavaScript, so give it a try!

 > Generative Mode is **enabled**.
 This means GPT will not remember anything you tell it.
+I'm working to implement a conversative mode.

 ### Why I just made it?